 - 2 tablespoons toasted sesame seeds

-- 1. In the bowl of a food processor, finely chop the pear, scallions, and garlic.
-Add the water, soy sauce, sugar and the rice vinegar.
+- In the bowl of a food processor, finely chop the pear, scallions, and garlic.
+Add the water, soy sauce, sugar, and the rice vinegar.
 Process until well combined.

-- 4. Brush the cooking grates clean.
-One at time, lift the ribs and let the liquid and solid bits fall back into the bowl.
+- Brush the cooking grates clean.
+Lift the ribs from the marinade 1 at a time, letting the excess liquid and solid bits fall back into the bowl before laying them on the grill.
 Discard the marinade.